Godhanded/Fund_Me-web3/README.md

 - ### **Solidity smart contracts**
     Third fund makes use of three smart contracts see [3 contracts](https://github.com/Godhanded/Fund_Me-web3/tree/main/contracts)
-    - **FundFactory** each fund raiser is a new dedicated contract for said fund raiser the Fund Factory handles this by generating a new contract based on the information provided by the user when they create a new fundraiser , it also receives the commission from all child contracts when the users decide to withdraw their funds that have been raised. see [contract here](https://github.com/Godhanded/Fund_Me-web3/blob/main/contracts/fundMeFactory.sol)
+    - **FundFactory** each fund raiser is a new dedicated contract for said fund raiser the Fund Factory handles this by generating a new contract based on the information provided by the user when they create a new fundraiser , it also receives the commission from all child contracts when the users decide to withdraw their funds that have been raised.
+Donations are made to the contract address of the child that was generted.  see [contract here](https://github.com/Godhanded/Fund_Me-web3/blob/main/contracts/fundMeFactory.sol)
-    - **GoFundmechild** this is the new contract that is generated for each user when ever they create a fundraiser , it handles tracking of who donated, the amount donated, total money in the contract , withdrawal and owner of the contract. see [contract here](https://github.com/Godhanded/Fund_Me-web3/blob/main/contracts/goFundMe.sol)
+    - **GoFundmechild** this is the new contract that is generated for each user when ever they create a fundraiser , it handles tracking of who donated, the amount donated, total money in the contract , withdrawal and owner of the contract.
+Donations are alo made to this Contracts Address .see [contract here](https://github.com/Godhanded/Fund_Me-web3/blob/main/contracts/goFundMe.sol)

 - ### **IPFS**
   We used IPFS in **Third FUND** for a number of things,